Financial Aid - Scholarships

 Students Helping Students emergency funding applications are only available when classes are in session.
 The Students Helping Students application is currently closed.
 It will re-open on Monday, June 6, 2016.
 When the application re-opens you may drop by the Financial Aid Office in Room 202 of the Welcome and Advising Center or email firstname.lastname@example.org from your SFCC email account to request an application.

 Additional important information:

 - Emergency assistance awards may not exceed a student’s unmet need.

 - Eligible expenses include: housing/rent, food/meals, medical/dental expenses, personal automobile expenses or public transportation expenses, utilities or child care.

 - Ineligible expenses include: legal fees, tobacco, alcohol, and entertainment expenses including gambling.

 - Awards are limited to $200 maximum.
 Students are limited to one award.
 If you have previously received Students Helping Students assistance you are not eligible to apply.

-- Every student is considered for emergency assistance without discrimination toward race, ethnicity, religion, sexual orientation, gender or citizenship status.
+- Every student is considered for emergency assistance without regard toward race, ethnicity, religion, sexual orientation, gender or citizenship status.
 Assistance is based solely on the criteria specified in the application.

 Please remember to take advantage of Santa Fe Community College's counseling, advising and support services by visiting the Academic Advising page: www.sfcc.edu/academic_advising.

 Please note other community resources available to SFCC students.

 Federal regulations require that all financial aid inquiries come from your school e-mail address.
 Please e-mail all financial aid questions from your SFCC email account.